 All applicants must also meet our English language requirements.

 You’ll have the opportunity to create and present a significant body of work and will graduate with the confidence to establish yourself in our field as an independent maker or designer.

-You’ll work in a vibrant, well-equipped environment, with individual bench space and access to machine workshops and a drawing studio.
-You’ll also have access to the full range of facilities across the University and have the opportunity to explore your art in an interdisciplinary environment.
+You’ll work in a vibrant, well-equipped environment, with bench spaces and access to machine and CAD workshops and studios.
+You’ll also have access to the range of facilities across the University to explore your art in an interdisciplinary environment.

 Information for international students

 To find out about the support offered to international student at Edinburgh from arrival to graduation visit: http://www.ed.ac.uk/studying/international